basharagb/replica-view-studio/scratchpad.md

   - Maintained loading state functionality
 - **Colors**: Removed dark mode styling to focus on clean white design
 - **Spacing**: Optimized padding and margins for better visual hierarchy

+### Latest Enhancement: Dynamic Dialog Titles
+- **Added State**: New `pendingSection` state to track which section triggered the dialog
+- **Updated Click Handler**: Now sets both `pendingHref` and `pendingSection` when Maintenance or Settings is clicked
+- **Dynamic Title**: Dialog title now shows "Maintenance Login" or "Settings Login" based on the triggering section
+- **Fallback**: Shows generic "Login" if no section is specified

+### Final Updates: Field Label and Placeholder Changes
+- **User Name Field**: Changed label from "Email address" to "User name"
+- **Placeholder Text**: Changed placeholder from "Enter email" to "Enter user name"

 ---